askimed/nf-test/docs/assertions/snapshots.md

 Snapshots are a very useful tool whenever you want to make sure your output channels or output files not change unexpectedly.
 This feature is highly inspired by [Jest](https://jestjs.io/).

 A typical snapshot test case takes a snapshot of the output channels or any other object, then compares it to a reference snapshot file stored alongside the test (`*.nf.test.snap`).
-The test will fail if the two snapshots do not match: either the change is unexpected, or the reference snapshot needs to be updated to the new output of a process, workflow or pipeline.
+The test will fail, if the two snapshots do not match: either the change is unexpected, or the reference snapshot needs to be updated to the new output of a process, workflow, pipeline or function.

 ## Using Snapshots

 The `snapshot` keyword creates a snapshot of the object and its `match` method can then be used to check if its contains the expected data from the snap file.
-The following example shows how to create a snaphot of an output channel:
+The following example shows how to create a snaphot of a workflow channel, process or function:

 ```
 assert snapshot(workflow.out.channel1).match()
+assert snapshot(process.out).match()
+assert snapshot(function.result).match()
 ```

-The first time this test is run, nf-test creates a snapshot file.
+The first time this test runs, nf-test creates a snapshot file.
 This is a json file that contains a serialized version of the provided object.

 The snapshot file should be committed alongside code changes, and reviewed as part of your code review process. nf-test uses pretty-format to make snapshots human-readable during code review.
 On subsequent test runs, nf-test will compare the rendered output with the previous snapshot.
 If they match, the test will pass.
 If they don't match, either the test runner found a bug in your code that should be fixed, or the implementation has changed and the snapshot needs to be updated.